swingletree-oss/swingletree/README.md

 ## Configuration

-Swingletree is configured using a configuration file named `swingletree.conf.yml`.
+Swingletree is configured using a configuration file named `swingletree.conf.yaml` or via environment variables when using docker.

 ## Build